prasisiri/spectral-openapi/README.md

 3. The build fails if the OpenAPI spec doesn't meet your standards
 4. SpringDoc serves the static YAML file through Swagger UI

-## Working with Multiple MRS Files
+## Working with Multiple MJS Files

-### Understanding Multi Ruleset Specification (MRS)
+### Understanding JavaScript Module Rulesets (.mjs)

-MRS files are used to define API governance rules in a structured JSON format.
+MJS files are used to define API governance rules using JavaScript ES modules format.
 They offer advantages over traditional YAML rulesets:

-- Schema validation through explicit `$schema` reference
+- Native JavaScript features for complex validation logic
-- Format targeting with the `formats` array
+- ES Modules support with import/export syntax
-- Better IDE integration
+- Better IDE integration and TypeScript support
-- More structured approach for complex rule management
+- Dynamic rules with complex logic implementation

-### Comparing Multiple MRS Files
+### Comparing Multiple MJS Files

-To compare multiple MRS files for evaluation and feedback, you can use the following approach:
+To compare multiple MJS files for evaluation and feedback, you can use the following approach:

 1. Create a comparison script: